 In combat the computer chooses the active character.
 Characters with higher dexterity will tend to go before characters with lower dexterity.
 A character may hold his action until later with the DELAY command.
 There is a more detailed description of combat in the Journal.

-The screen begins a character's combat phase centered on that character.
-The character's name, HP, AC, and current weapon are displayed.
+The active character will be centered on the screen at the start of his combat segment.
+The active character's name, HP, Armor Class, and current weapon are displayed.
 The Combat Menu lists the character's options.

 Combat Menu